elizabethdaly/pands-project/README.md

 # The Fisher Iris Data Set

 ## Introduction
 Sir Ronald Fisher (1890-1962) was a British statistician and biologist who is best known for his work in the application of statistics to the design of scientific experiments.
 Following undergraduate study in mathematics at the University of Cambridge, he remained there for postgraduate work in physics, including the theory of errors.
 He continued his research in statistics over the next few years while working in various jobs - insurance company ststistician and teacher.
-In 1919 he became the statistician at the Rothamsted Experimental Station in Hertfordshire,where he had access to huge amounts of agricultural data.
+In 1919 he became the statistician at the Rothamsted Experimental Station in Hertfordshire, where he had access to huge amounts of agricultural data.
 Here, he developed and applied statistical methods to the design of plant breeding experiments in order to get maximum useful information from the experiments while minimizing time, effort, and money.
 He held academic positions at University College London and Cambridge University before retiring to Australia, where he died in 1962.
 During his career he published many articles and books on various topics in statistics and genetics, including the method of maximum likelihood estimation and the analysis of variance.

 Fisher introduced the iris flower data set and the linear discriminent analysis (LDA) in a 1936 publication.
 LDA is a method to reduce the number of dimensions in data sets in order to perform pattern classification or machine learning.
 As the MathWorks reference below states, if one has a data set containing observations with measurements on many variables and their known classes, could this data be used to determne which class measurements from new  observations are most likely to belong to?
 It seems to be a popular data set for demonstrating how to perform classification and for providing training sets in machine learning (see Wolfram reference below).